 The definition of a finished basement

 What is the meaning of a “finished basement”?
 What constitutes a finished basement?
-It’s when the entire basement is completed in a manner that resembles the upstairs living space.
-This means that the wiring, flooring, plumbing, finishing work (such as doors, window casings, cabinets and trim work) have all been completed.
-For a basement to be considered finished it needs to be a livable space and have the same qualities as the finished space in the rest of the house.
+It’s when the entire basement is completed in a manner that resembles the above-ground living space.
+This means that the wiring, flooring, plumbing, finishing work (such as doors, window casings, cabinets, and trim work) have all been completed.
+For a basement to be considered finished, it needs to be a livable space and have the same qualities as the finished space in the rest of the house.

 Can you finish an unfinished basement?